SealedJoy/sway-screen-snatch/README.md

 # sway-screen-snatch (sssnatch)
-mouse a portion of screen and save as a named / timestamped png.
-For users of Wayland.
+Simple script to mouse a portion of screen and save as timestamped png, for users of wayland / sway.

 ## Required packages:
 sway